spiffe/spiffe/ssc/ONBOARDING.md

 Remember, with great power comes great responsibility.

+[ ] Join the #ssc channel in SPIFFE slack.
+[ ] Get invited to the #ssc-private channel in SPIFFE slack.
 [ ] Introductory meeting with the rest of SSC.
 This could be coordinated as its own event, or could be the next scheduled SSC meeting.
 [ ] Password / account handoff, or entirely new account creation, for Admin powers on the spiffe.io domain in Gsuite.
 For auditability, each SSC member has their own privileged acount.
 [ ] Ensure (documented membership of SSC)[README.md] is updated, as is the associated GitHub issue for the election.